Seasonal Influenza (Flu) Vaccines and Eligibility

 • Neurologic or neurodevelopmental conditions (includes neuromuscular, neurovascular, neurodegenerative, neurodevelopmental conditions, and seizure disorders [and, for children, includes febrile seizures and isolated developmental delay], but excludes migraines and psychiatric conditions without neurological conditions)

-• Morbid obesity (defined as BMI of 40 kg/m² and over); and
+• Class 3 obesity (defined as BMI of 40 kg/m² and over)

-• Children 6 months to 18 years of age undergoing treatment for long periods with acetylsalicylic acid, because of the potential increase of Reye's syndrome associated with influenza
+• Children 6 months to 18 years of age undergoing long-term treatment with acetylsalicylic acid, because of the potential increase of Reye's syndrome associated with influenza

-• All individuals of any age who are residents of nursing homes and other chronic care facilities; and
+• All individuals of any age who are residents of nursing homes and other chronic care facilities

 People capable of transmitting influenza to those at high risk